gordonwu66/Hog/README.md

 Example 1: The current player has a total score of 37 and the opponent has 92.
 The current player rolls two dice that total 9.
 The opponent's score (92) is exactly twice the player's new total score (46).
 These scores are swapped!
 The current player now has 92 points and the opponent has 46.
 The turn ends.
 Example 2: The current player has 91 and the opponent has 37.
 The current player rolls five dice that total 20.
 The current player has 111, which is 3 times 37, so the scores are swapped.
 The opponent ends the turn with 111 and wins the game.

+Phase 1: Simulator
+In the first phase, you will develop a simulator for the game of Hog.

+Phase 2: Commentary
+In the second phase, you will implement commentary functions that print remarks about the game, such as, "22 points!
+That's the biggest gain yet for Player 1."
+A commentary function takes two arguments, the current score for Player 0 and the current score for Player 1.
+It returns another commentary function to be called on the next turn.
+It may also print some output as a side effect of being called.

+Phase 3: Strategies
+In the third phase, you will experiment with ways to improve upon the basic strategy of always rolling a fixed number of dice.
+First, you need to develop some tools to evaluate strategies.